gabrielegilardi/gabrielegilardi/README.md

-### Repositories (from scratch) about data structures, fuzzy logic, machine learning, methauristic optimization, and robotics.
+### Repositories (from scratch) about data structures, fuzzy logic, machine learning, metaheuristic optimization, and robotics.

 ## **Python**